microsoft/aerial_wildlife_detection/doc/install.md

 ### Set up the message broker

-The message broker is required for the following services of AIDE:
+The message broker is required for all services of AIDE, except for the Database.
-* Data management (file up- and download)
-* AI model training and inference coordination
-* Statistical evaluation of user and model performances (TODO: to be migrated to Celery)

-This means that as of the latest version of AIDE, a message broker must be configured in any case, even if no AI model is used.
 To set up the message broker correctly, see [here](installation_aiTrainer.md).